 I found the 4-inch square foil wrappers perfect for the truffles: Easy, and neat.

 - 3 1/2 cups bittersweet Dark Chocolate Chips, or about 20 ounces grated bittersweet chocolate

 - Flavor of your choice (suggestions follow)

-- Cocoa powder for rolling the chocolate truffles
+- Cocoa powder, confectioners sugar or raspberry powder, or crushed nuts, or shredded coconut, for rolling the chocolate truffles

 Alternatively, roll the truffles in chocolate sauce (1 cup chocolate chips melted with 1 tablespoon oil), grated coconut or coarsely ground toasted nuts instead of cocoa powder.

 The possibilities are endless, pretty soon you will add your own flavors to my repertoire!

 - Sea Salt and Caramel: My great favorite.
 A fancy sea salt will not be a waste here.
 1 tablespoon sea salt and 1 tablespoon pure caramel extract (health food stores, or online.
 In a pinch, settle for Starbucks caramel syrup).